tomaad/ParkingLot/README.md

 2. cd <directory path where git repo should be cloned> e.g. cd ~
 3. git clone https://github.com/tomaad/ParkingLot.git
 4. cd ParkingLot
-5. mvn clean compile assembly:single
+5. mvn clean install assembly:single
 6. java -jar target/Parking-1.0-SNAPSHOT-jar-with-dependencies.jar "<INPUT_FILE_NAME>".
 Note: INPUT_FILE_NAME is the path to the text file contaning commands to run.
 Assumption: file path doesn't have spaces.
 If INPUT_FILE_NAME is not passed in the arguments, then start typing the commands directly in the terminal.
 7. All the commands in the INPUT_FILE_NAME will be run sequentially.
 After all the commands run successfully, app will wait for commands in terminal.
 8. Type Commands in the terminal to run on Parking Lot.